cms-opendata-analyses/trigger_examples/TriggerInfo/TriggerInfoAnalyzer/README.md

 ## Description

 This is an example of an EDAnalyzer to extract some trigger information for CMS Open/Legacy Data.
-The original version works with CMS 2010 Data, but it will be tested also with later data.
+The instructions below work for 2010 Data.

 The skeleton of this EDAnalyzer, and/or the code snippets that can be extracted from it, could be used for physics analysis.